-In addition to the above dates, schools will be closed to pupils on Friday $8^{th}$ May 2020 (Bank Holiday.)
+In addition to the above dates, schools will be closed to pupils on Monday 6th May 2019 (Bank Holiday.)

-Three days within the above terms are to be used for professional development for staff.
-These dates are determined and agreed by individual school governing bodies.
+Two days within the above terms are to be used for professional development for staff.
+These dates are to be determined and agreed by individual school governing bodies.

-Please note that the school is closed to pupils for 3 professional development days and one occasional day on:
+Please note that the school is closed to pupils for professional development and an occasional day for staff on: